sarahahmadmalik/codsoft/README.md

 # CodSoft Internship - C++ Programming

 Welcome to the CodSoft Internship repository for C++ Programming!
-This repository is dedicated to documenting your progress, tasks, and code related to your 4-week internship at CodSoft.
-It's a great place to showcase your skills, share your learning journey, and collaborate with your mentors.
+This repository is dedicated to documenting my progress, tasks, and code related to my 4-week internship at CodSoft.

 ## About